Keaton-Ballard/analytics-portfolio/README.md

-# Welcome to My Portfolio!
+# Welcome to My Data Analytics Portfolio!

 I'm Keaton Ballard, a data analyst passionate about using automation, analytics, and CRM strategy to drive smarter business decisions.
 This portfolio features data analysis projects from my master's program, custom Python scripts I developed to enhance HubSpot CRM workflows and Tableau dashboards I created that visualize and enhance data storytelling.